ejhanrienaOut/qsp-protocol-node/doc/node-operator.md

 # How to become a node operator

+## Note before you start and to all decentralized node operators!
+We recommend updating `block_mined_polling_interval_sec` to 5 in qsp-protocol-node/blob/develop/resources/config.yaml#L71
+Recently we noticed some rate-limiting on requests that results in throttling for some nodes.
+Updating polling interval to 5 would solve the rate limiting issue, thanks!

 ## Overview

 > USER AGREEMENT: By using, accessing, or downloading these materials, you acknowledge and agree to the terms and conditions at the LICENSE file, and the terms, cautionary statements and disclaimers throughout this site and associated repositories.
 If you do not agree, discontinue use immediately.